linyueqian/ml_intro/README.md

 - [x] Add the example gallery page
 - [x] Add the gallery into menu
 - [x] Change the margin of div to make it more coherent
+- [x] Add embeded video in the last page

 ## References